-The whole thing was orchestrated by Dunning to kill the VP.
+- The whole thing was orchestrated by Dunning to kill the VP.
 Dunning knew Moses and the rest of them back in their active days (notice they identify the man who collected the package by his looks) and he knew that a simple hit squad could not kill them all and that they would want revenge, either killing the VP themselves or giving him opportunity to do so.
-His motive is that the VP wants out and he will loose his money, conections and contracts if it comes out that he helped to cover warcrimes and used that as leverage to get rich as defence contractor.
-But if he succeeded everyone who knew about the village and/or could place him there (the pilot) would be dead and he would get away scott-free with most of his connections intact.
+His motive is that the VP wants out and he will lose his money, connections and contracts if it comes out that he helped to cover war crimes and used that as leverage to get rich as defense contractor.
+But if he succeeded everyone who knew about the village and/or could place him there (the pilot) would be dead and he would get away scot-free with most of his connections intact.
 He probably promised Wilkes to replace the VP as his protegee.

 The Secret Service coverage portrayal for the Vice President was pitiful

 - It stretched my Willing Suspension of Disbelief - I had to resort to the MST3K Mantra.
 They didn't have enough agents.
 They didn't have an agent outside the main door of the ballroom, which would have prevented the door from being locked off.
 They're rushing the VP out due to a possible gas leak and the fire alarm going off, but there was still no hurry to get out in an orderly fashion.
 How on earth Moses managed to get his mitts on a presidential limo really pushes it.
 My workplace was in a restricted zone during a G20.
 The Secret Service really does think of and cover everything before going in.

 The dropped contact lens shouldn't have deterred the security guards at the elevator

 - The guards should have just said "That's okay, it can work without your contact lens in.
 Go ahead and scan it."